praneeth132006/Network-Tracking-Using-Wireshark-And-Google-Maps/Finding_ip_address.md

 - Using terminal commands is quick, but websites make it easy if you prefer a graphical interface.
 - To find the IP address of a particular network interface, identify the interface name (`en0`, `wlan0`, `eth0` etc.) before using commands.

-***

-This guide should help users on any major platform find their local and external IP addresses easily.

-***

-If you want, I can also provide a shell script or batch script version that can automate some of these tasks.